 Generally speaking, FHA loans tend to have the lowest credit score requirements, with a minimum score of 500.
 This can be helpful for single mothers who may not have the best credit.

-Other types of loans, such as conventional loans, may have credit score requirements of 620 or higher.
+Other types of loans, such as a conventional loan, may have a minimum credit score requirement of 620 or higher.
 It is important to check with the lender to find out the exact credit score requirements for the type of loan you are applying for.

 Are there any special programs available for single mothers looking to purchase a home?